Community Development Grants

 The City of Chicago is committed to strengthening local business corridors and enhancing neighborhood vitality.

 The Chicago Recovery Plan provides additional opportunities for the City to invest in catalytic local development, expanding upon DPD’s existing investments and support.

-DPD is now accepting applications for grant funding to support local commercial, mixed-use, and light manufacturing development.
+DPD is periodically accepting applications for grant funding to support local commercial, mixed-use, and light manufacturing development.
 All are welcome to apply.
 City staff will prioritize projects in areas of Chicago where there is a history of disinvestment or limited private investment.